 Unfortunately for every business owner, the chances of getting sued have increased dramatically in the last decade.
-General Liability insurance can prevent a legal suit from turning into a financial disaster by providing financial protection if your business is sued, or held legally responsible for some injury or damage.
+In this case, General Liability insurance can prevent a legal suit from turning into a financial disaster by providing financial protection if your business is sued, or held legally responsible for some injury or damage.

-General Liability pays losses arising from real or alleged bodily injury, property damage, or personal injury on your business premises or arising from your operations.
+General Liability also pays losses arising from real or alleged bodily injury, property damage, or personal injury on your business premises or arising from your operations.

-Its broad range of general liability protection includes:
+Overall, the broad range of general liability protection includes:

 - Property Damage coverage for the physical damage to property of others or the loss of use of that property.

-- Products-Completed Operations provides liability protection (damages and legal expenses up to your policy’s limit) if an injury ever resulted from something your company made or service your company provided.
+- Products-Completed Operations provides liability protection (damages and legal expenses up to your policy’s limit) if an injury ever resulted from either something your company made or service your company provided.

 - Products Liability is a more specialized product liability insurance that protects your company against lawsuits from product-related injury or accidents.